hoytech/quadrable/README.md

 ## Introduction

 Quadrable is an authenticated multi-version database.
 It is implemented as a sparse binary merkle tree with compact partial-tree proofs.
-There are [C++](#c-library) and [Solidity](#solidity) libraries and a [command-line tool](#command-line) available.
+There are [C++](#c-library) and [Solidity](#solidity) libraries, as well as a git-like [command-line tool](#command-line).

 * *Authenticated*: The state of the database can be digested down to a 32-byte value, known as the "root".
-This represents the complete contents of the database, and any modifications to the database will generate a new root.
-Anyone who knows a root value can perform remote queries on the database and be confident that the responses are authentic.
+This represents the complete contents of the database, and any modifications to the database will result in a new root.
+Anyone who knows the root value can perform remote queries on the database and be confident that the responses are authentic.
 To accomplish this, the remote server provides [proofs](#proofs) along with the responses, which are validated against the root.
 * *Multi-version*: Many different versions of the database can exist at the same time.
 Deriving one version from another doesn't require copying the database.
 Instead, all of the data that is common between the versions is shared.
-This [copy-on-write](#copy-on-write) behaviour allows very inexpensive database snapshots or checkpoints, so these can be used liberally and for many purposes.
+This [copy-on-write](#copy-on-write) behaviour allows very inexpensive database snapshots or checkpoints, so these can be used liberally.

 Although not required to use the library, it may help to understand the core data-structure used by Quadrable:

 * *Merkle tree*: Each version of the database is represented by a [tree](#trees-and-exponential-growth).
 The leaves of this tree are the inserted records, and they are combined together with calls to a cryptographic hash function, creating a smaller level of intermediate nodes.
-These intermediate nodes are then combined in a similar way to create a still smaller set of intermediate nodes, and this procedure continues until a single node is left, which is the root.
+These intermediate nodes are then combined in a similar way to create a still smaller set of intermediate nodes, and this procedure continues until a single node is left, which is the root node.
 These "hash trees" are commonly called merkle trees, and they provide the mechanism for Quadrable's authentication.
-* *Binary*: The style of merkle tree used by Quadrable combines together [exactly two](#keys) nodes to create a node in the next layer.
+* *Binary*: The style of merkle tree used by Quadrable combines together [exactly two](#merkle-trees) nodes to create a node in the next layer.
 There are alternative designs such as N-ary radix trees, AVL trees, and tries, but they are more complicated to implement and typically have a higher authentication overhead (in terms of proof size).
 With a few optimisations and an attention to implementation detail, binary merkle trees enjoy almost all the benefits of these more complicated designs.
 * *Sparse*: A traditional binary merkle tree does not have a concept of an "empty" leaf.
 This means that the leaves must be in a sequence, say 1 through N (with no gaps).
 This raises the question about what to do when N is not a power of two.
 Furthermore, adding new records in a "path-independent" way, where insertion order doesn't matter, is difficult to do efficiently.
-Quadrable uses a [sparse](#sparseness) merkle tree structure, where there *is* a concept of an empty leaf, and leaf nodes can be placed anywhere inside a large (256-bit) leaf location.
+Quadrable uses a [sparse](#sparseness) merkle tree structure, where there *is* a concept of an empty leaf, and leaf nodes can be placed anywhere inside a large (256-bit) address-space.
 This means that record keys can be hashed and used directly as each leaf's location in the tree.

 Values are authenticated by generating and importing proofs:

 * *Compact proofs*: In the classic description of a merkle tree, a value is proved to exist in the tree by providing a list of [witness](#proofs-and-witnesses) values as a proof.
 The value to be proved is hashed and then combined with the witnesses in order to reconstruct the hashes of the intermediate nodes along the path from the leaf to the root.
 If at the end of the list of witnesses you end up with the root hash, the value is considered authenticated.
-However, if you wish to authenticate multiple values in the tree at the same time then these linear proofs can have a lot of space overhead due to duplicated hashes.
+However, if you wish to authenticate multiple values in the tree at the same time then these linear proofs can have some space overhead due to duplicated hashes.
 Additionally, some hashes that would need to be included with a proof for a single value can instead be calculated by the verifier.
 Quadrable's compact proof encoding never transmits redundant sibling hashes, or ones that could be calculated during verification.
 It does this with a low overhead (approximately 0-4 bytes per proved item).
 * *Partial-trees*: Since the process of verifying a merkle proof reconstructs some intermediate nodes of the tree, Quadrable constructs a [partial-tree](#combined-proofs) when authenticating a set of values.
 This partial-tree can be queried in the same way as if you had the full tree locally, although it will throw errors if you try to access non-authenticated values.
 You can also make modifications on a partial-tree, so long as you don't modify a non-authenticated value.
 The new root of the partial-tree will be the same as the root would be if you had made the same modifications on the full tree.
 After importing a proof, additional proofs exported from the same tree can be merged, expanding a partial-tree over time as new proofs are received.
-New proofs can also be generated *from* a partial-tree, as long as the values to prove are present.
+New proofs can also be generated *from* a partial-tree, as long as the values to prove are present (or were proved to *not* be present).

 ## Building